parryc/thevoid/templates/leflan/language_georgian.md

 : the nominative case, it is unmarked (i.e the default dictionary case)

 GEN (ი)ს
 : the genitive case, used with certain prepositions or grammar structures.
 Nouns ending in ა or ე lose the ending vowel and add ის.
 All other endings add just ს.
-Some nouns are exceptions, such as `კაფე:café`, which is `კაფეს` in GEN.
+Some nouns are exceptions, such as `კაფე:café`, which is `კაფეს` in GEN. One can generally distinguish between GEN and DAT because GEN will always have a vowel before the `ს`.

 DAT, ACC, POSS ს
-: the dative/accusative/possesive case, usually used to indicate the object of a transitive verb
+: the dative/accusative/possesive case, usually used to indicate the object of a transitive verb.

 ERG მ(ა)
-: the ergative case, this is used with some verbs
+: the ergative case, this is used with some verbs.

 INS თ
 : the instrumental case, used to mark a noun that is used to do a verb (ex.
-I rode the bus-`თ`, because the bus is the "instrument" used to ride)
+I rode the bus-`თ`, because the bus is the "instrument" used to ride) or by what something is done (`გეგმით:according to the plan`).

 ADV (ა)დ
 : the adverbial case, often fixed phrases, it is the equivalent of "as an X".
 For example, "As a student-`დ`, I dislike homework".